Friedemann Freund — The Future of forecasting Earthquakes

 Are your findings currently being used in the field to detect unusual ionization levels in the atmosphere?

 I've been working with Tom Bleier, who leads Quakefinder, the humanitarian R&D division of Stellar Solutions.
-Tom has now installed air conductivity sensors along California's San Andreas Fault.
-When there has been a moderate or big earthquake not far from one of his sensor stations, he has indeed recorded a very large increase in air conductivity.
-When we saw this effect for the first time, we were very pleased even though our sensor was overwhelmed by the amount of ionization.
-This air ionization at the ground level and the upward expansion of the heavily ion-laden air, probably up to the stratosphere, is what causes distinct reactions in the ionosphere some 200-300 km above us.
-These are very complex processes, widely reported in the scientific literature as potential pre-earthquake indicators - fascinating for us to begin understanding how these processes work.
-I'm pleased to see this work receiving coverage in the press.
+Tom has installed over a hundred air conductivity sensors alongside sensor that detect ultralow frequency (ULF) waves along California's San Andreas Fault, along the coast of Peru, in Greece and Taiwan.
+Whenever there was a moderate or big earthquake not far from one of the Quakefinder stations, there was indeed a large increase in air conductivity.
+When we saw the effect for the first time, our sensor was overwhelmed by the amount of ionization.
+This air ionization at the ground level and the upward expansion of the heavily ion-laden air, probably up to the stratosphere, causes distinct changes in the ionosphere some 200-300 km above us.
+These are very complex processes, widely reported in the scientific literature as potential pre-earthquake indicators.
+I was fascinated to begin understanding how these processes work.
+I'm pleased to see that this work is slowly receiving coverage in the literature and the press.